John Simons made in London corduroy overcoat

 As for the all-important details, the coat has that 1950s A-shape, as well as a one-piece raglan sleeve, Cupro satin lining, Selvyt cloth-lined side pockets with buttons, adjustable cuffs and a centre vent, along with mostly hidden buttons at the front.

 Just lovely.
-Available in three shades, you can buy one online for £550 right now.
+Available in three shades (navy bue, olive and pink), you can buy one online for £495 right now, which is actually a touch cheaper than last year.

 Find out more at the John Simons website